hannahbernal02/Project2/README.md

 2. Create a native query that uses the SQL command *select * from vehicles order desc limit 10* to get at most ten Vehicles from data

 ### Controller
-This class consists of RestControllers which uses HTTP requests to access and return data from the database An example of one of these methods:
+This class consists of RestControllers which uses HTTP requests to access and return data from the database with VehicleDao.
+An example of one of these methods:
 ```java
 @RequestMapping(value = "/getVehicle/{id}", method = RequestMethod.GET)